 Meaning: To speak disrespectfully or to criticize someone

 Origin: An abbreviation of ‘disrespect,’ evolving from both Jamaican English and African American vernacular.
-It is commonly used in the US, UK, and Canada, gaining prominence in the mid-90s.
+It is commonly used in the US, UK, and Canada after gaining prominence in the mid-90s.

 Example: “Did you hear that new dis track?
 It was unreal!”

 Meaning: An overzealous or obsessive fan of a particular celebrity